aws-samples/serverless-dotnet-demo/README.md

 ## Lambda Demo with .NET

-With the release of the .NET 6 managed runtime [AWS Lambda](https://aws.amazon.com/lambda/) now supports .NET Core 3.1 and .NET 6 as managed runtimes.
+With the release of .NET 6 [AWS Lambda](https://aws.amazon.com/lambda/) now supports .NET Core 3.1 and .NET 6 as managed runtimes.
 With the availability of ARM64 using Graviton2 there have been vast improvements to using .NET with Lambda.

 But how does that translate to actual application performance?
-And how does .NET compare to the other available runtimes.
+And how does .NET compare to other available runtimes.
 This repository contains a simple serverless application across a range of .NET implementations and the corresponding benchmarking results.

 ## Application

 ![](./imgs/diagram.jpg)

-The application consists of an [Amazon API Gateway](https://aws.amazon.com/api-gateway/) backed by four Lambda functions and a [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table for storage.
+The application consists of an [Amazon API Gateway](https://aws.amazon.com/api-gateway/) backed by four Lambda functions and an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table for storage.

 It includes the below implementations as well as benchmarking results for both x86 and ARM64: